dilinjer/validations/README.md

 Turns "LastName, FirstName" into "FirstName, LastName"

-# Example
+## Example

-Calling 'rearrange_name("Turing, Alan") will return "Alan Turing"
+Calling "rearrange_name("Turing, Alan")" will return "Alan Turing" Just pretend there are 2 more examples here